Air testing in schools and office buildings is required to verify indoor air quality and troubleshoot ventilation problems.

 Air quality and the law

 OSHA is responsible for developing and enforcing workplace safety and health regulation law.
-NIOSH was established to help assure safe and healthful working conditions for workers by providing research, information, education, and training in the field of occupational safety and health.
+NIOSH was established to help ensure safe and healthy conditions for workers by providing research, information, education, and training in the field of occupational safety and health.

 In general, OSHA regulations are based on public health and safety information and studies developed by NIOSH.